Waseem0912-coder/asr_blog/readme.md

 # Making Sense of Indian-Accented English: A Journey to Better Speech Recognition

 ## Introduction
 Speech technologies like voice assistants, transcription tools, and captioning services rely on Automatic Speech Recognition (ASR) to turn spoken words into written text.
 ASR has improved dramatically in recent years, but many systems still struggle when people speak with different accents.
-Think about the vast linguistic diversity found in India: English is commonly spoken, but influenced by dozens of regional languages, leading to unique pronunciations, rhythms, and words not found in standard Englis...
+Think about the vast linguistic diversity found in India: English is commonly spoken, but influenced by dozens of regional languages, leading to unique pronunciations, rhythms, and words not found in standard English

 This blog presents a project carried out as part of a graduate-level study at the University of Florida, under Dr. Grant’s mentorship.
 The goal was to enhance ASR performance for Indian-accented English—making the technology more inclusive and accurate.
 The journey started with traditional alignment methods and evolved to cutting-edge techniques, integrating special models that handle unfamiliar words and subtle accent differences.
 By the end, the hope is to show that advanced methods can bring ASR closer...